lizard-buzzard/spring-security-user-registration/README.md

 Step by step trails in order to implement the __Remember Me__ configuration and to find the right solution.

 **_IMPORTANT NOTE:_** In order to find the right solution, I had to create a separate small project.
 This project was successful and after the research I implemented its code in the current project.
-I put the code of this project and detailed description to it in github.com.
+I put the code of this project and detailed description of it in github.com.
 Here is a link to this project: [lizard-buzzard/persistent-token-rememberme-authentication](https://github.com/lizard-buzzard/persistent-token-rememberme-authentication)

 ## --Commit-32-- ##